|

 his face.
 NERO closes his eyes in relief that AGRIPPINA will soon

 be gone from his life.
 LONG SHOT of boat.
-SLOW FADE TO BLACK. |
+SLOW FADE TO BLACK. | This is the

 clincher-no matter whether he was just faking any show of